PRECISION AGRICULTURE

 1923 - present

 Our Story began in 1923 when Mariano Sorbello left Catania, Italy and arrived at Ellis Island, New York City after serving in WWI.
 He married Rose Greco and moved upstate to the beautiful rolling countryside of Granby Town, situated near Lake Ontario on the Oswego River.
 Mario began his new life “share-cropping” 15 acres of low-lying, dark, rich, organic “muck soil”.
 Muck is the soil left behind from receding waters that formed Lake Ontario after the Ice Age.
 He grew hardy, pungent, northern yellow onions that could store all winter.
-Mario handed the business to his son Morris in 1971 and with his young twin sons, David and Dana, increased the farm to approximately 70 acres.
-In 1987, they formed the corporation of Sorbello and Sons, Inc.
+Mario handed the business to his son Morris in 1971.
+Together, with his young twin sons David and Dana, they increased the farm to approximately 70 acres.
+In 1988, Sorbello and Sons, Inc. was formed.

 Through much hard work and determination, David and Dana have grown the business together.
-Today, Sorbello and Sons is a true "family farm" that has expanded to include both owner's wives, David’s sons Dylan and Rane, who tend to the daily operations of the growing/processing end of the farm, while Dana's son Noah is a key component to supporting our financial success.
+Today, Sorbello and Sons is a true "family farm" that has expanded to include both owner's wives, David’s sons Dylan and Rane, and Dana's son Noah, who is a key component to supporting our financial success.
 Three farm-family men who are 4th generation farmers and the 5th is growing strong!

 In August of 2023, Sorbello and Sons Farms celebrated their 100th year of farming.
 Present were family, friends and business associates who helped us grow over the years.
 This year we also made several major investments: new processing machinery that will help improve harvest efficiency and end product, new tillage equipment will augment growing conditions and fortify muck soil health making crop rotation possible, 350 acres planted in cover-crop rotation to sequester carbon, nitrogen and mitigate erosion, technological installations on tractors and equipment that will provide valuable analytics, reduce our carbon footprint, inputs, and wasteful overlaps.